robfatland/ops/chemistry/README.md

 photons, still 6e23 of them.

-Let me jump ahead to the question of the mass of a particle.
+Let me jump to the mass of a particle.
 Here I will treat protons and neutrons as having mass 1 and electrons as being massless.
 These are approximations.
 Furthermore for a given atom (fixed number of protons) there are variable numbers of neutrons possible.
 These variants are called isotopes.
 For example we hear plenty about C_{12} (Carbon-12 = 6 protons + 6 neutrons) but there is a surprisingly large amount of C_{13} in the world as well.
 There is even C_{14} but this tends to fall apart after a thousand years or so.
 Point is I'm going to just take the mass of Carbon to be 12, full stop.
+We see atomic masses on the periodic table with usually some extra digits.
+I'm just going to round to the nearest integer.

-Obviously we get these off the periodic table.
-What are the units?
-Answer: Atomic mass units, where one proton has a mass of 1 amu.
-This I find is now indicated by the letter **u** as in '1 Hydrogen atoms weighs 1 u'.
+Ok but what are these units?
+Answer: Atomic mass units; where one proton has a mass of 1.
+This unit (I find) is now indicated by the letter **u** as in '1 Hydrogen atoms has a mass of 1 u'.
 Originally these were called Daltons and my chemistry friends still say Daltons so I will too.
+Daltons = atomic mass units (Da = u).

 Now we can connect moles and Daltons via kilograms.
+One Da is 1.66e-27kg, an actual mass.
+One mole of Hydrogen weighs less than one mole of carbon because moles are 'number of particles'.
+So moles do not translate to kilograms until you say moles of *what*.
+A mole of Hydrogen atoms -- each one weighing one Dalton -- weighs 6e23 (particles per mole) times 1 (Daltons per particle) times 1e-27 (kilograms per Dalton) = 0.001 kg or informally we say that is one gram.

-One Da is 1.66e-27kg.
-One mole of Hydrogen therefore weighs 0.001 kg or one gram.
-Ok so that's why Avogadro's number was chosen, so that "a mole of something = its weight translated to grams".
-Therefore: Every time we see a mole of something and it has a molecular formula we can tot up all the atoms in that formula by their mass, convert that to grams, and say "this many grams of this stuff is one mole of it".
+Ok so that's why Avogadro's number was chosen to be that goofy number 6.022e23: So that "a mole of something = its weight translated to grams".
+Therefore: Every time we see a mole of something and it has a molecular formula we can tot up all the atoms in that formula by their mass in Daltons; then convert that to grams;
+and then loudly proclaim "this many grams of this stuff is one mole of it".
+For example in problem 26 we see KMnO_4 which is one Potassium (K) at 39 Da, one Manganese at 55 Da, and 4 Oxygen each at 16 Da for a total of 158 Da.
+So 158 grams of KMnO_4 is one mole of it.

-So now I have answered two of the four questions: What is a mole and how do we deal with the mass of molecules.
+Now I have answered two of the four questions: What is a mole and how do we deal with the masses of molecules.

 Next let's dispense with the graduated cylinder.
 These do not have a lot of spare capacity above the top